Navigation for Entire University

 - Map and Locations

-Join us for the annual School of Human Evolution and Social Change Spring Research Symposium.
-All are welcome and refreshments will be provided.
+The annual School of Human Evolution and Social Change Spring Research Symposium will move to a digital format for 2020.

 Undergraduate students participating in this symposium are presenting posters on a range of projects, papers and research experiences they conducted throughout the year.
 In keeping with the central focus of our school, these projects all engage with the most complex and critical issues facing humans today.